whitespectre/wp-api-client/README.md

 This unambitious client provides read-only access for WP-API v2.

-It supports authentication via OAuth.
+It supports authentication via OAuth or Basic Auth.

 It does not support comments, users or POST requests.